intersection1207/yuzu-costume/README.md

 # yuzu-costume
-snowflakes fallen like the petal of sakura.
+snowflakes fall as the fallen leaves of autumn that have covered the pathway.